rosepearson/cylc-geofabrics/README.md

 cat ~/.ssh/id_ssh_rsa.pub >> ~/.ssh/authorized_keys`
 ```

+## LINZ API key
+The LINZ Data Service (LDS) requires an API key.
+This is stored in a `.env` file in `Cylc-GeoFabrics/cylc-src/waikanae/.env` on NeSI, but it is not versioned as that would be a security risk.
+Refer to [this page](https://github.com/rosepearson/GeoFabrics/wiki/Testing-and-GitHub-Actions) if you need to generate a new `.env` file.

 # Session setup
 The following instructions are for getting Cylc 8 setup for a fresh session.
 Open a fresh bash terminal and run the following.